gr8den/numbro/README.md

 # Acknowledgements

-`numbro` is forked from [Adam Draper](https://github.com/adamwdraper)'s project [Numeral.js](http://numeraljs.com/), which was in turn inspired by and heavily borrowed from [Moment.js](http://momentjs.com).
+`numdad` is forked from `numbro` for original numeral.js formating fix `numbro` is forked from [Adam Draper](https://github.com/adamwdraper)'s project [Numeral.js](http://numeraljs.com/), which was in turn inspired by and heavily borrowed from [Moment.js](http://momentjs.com).